Cheesebaron/SmoothProgressBarSharp/README.md

 > Note: Some Xamarin.Android versions have problems with only calling the (IntPtr javaReference, JniHandleOwnership transfer) constructor.
-4.11.0 has been tested to work with this library.
+4.11.0 has been tested to work with `SmoothProgressBar`.
+The `SmoothProgressDrawable` works on any version.

 ##Description